mvac7/SDCC_PT3player_Lib/README.md

 To include the songs in your program you need to convert the PT3s files to C data and save them as a header (.h).

-To do this, you have the PT3toCdata utility for Windows, designed for the format that this library needs, but if you cannot run it on your system, you will need an application that dumps binaries into C code.
+To do this, you have the [PT3toCdata](https://github.com/mvac7/PT3toCdata) tool for Windows, designed for the format that this library needs, but if you cannot run it on your system, you will need an application that dumps binaries into C code.

 The current version of the player is designed so that the data block does not contain the 100-byte header.
 For it to work properly, you will have to remove it from the data obtained.